-55. We commit ourselves to reinvigorating the global partnership for sustainable development that we launched in Rio de Janeiro in 1992.
-We recognize the need to impart new momentum to our cooperative pursuit of sustainable development, and commit to work together with major groups and other stakeholders in addressing implementation gaps.
+53. We commit ourselves to re-invigorating the global partnership for sustainable development that we launched in Rio in 1992.
+We recognize the need to impart new momentum to our cooperative pursuit of sustainable development, and commit to work together with Major Groups and other stakeholders in addressing implementation gaps.
+[Agreed ad ref]

 III.
-Green economy in the context of sustainable development and poverty eradication
+Green Economy in the context of sustainable development and poverty eradication